beloivanka/projet-forum/README.md

 ## Download the Project

-To retrieve the project you can go to your computer's terminal and use the following command:
+To download the project you can go to your computer's terminal and use the following command:

 git clone https://github.com/beloivanka/projet-forum.git